Swiss region overwhelmingly votes for 'burqa ban'

 At the national level, the Swiss meanwhile overwhelmingly rejected two schemes linked to agriculture and food security which urged a shift towards more ethical and environmentally friendly food production, as well as protection for Swiss farmers against cheap food imports.

-According to projections from the gfs.bern polling institute based on the official count in a large majority of cantons, 62 and 70 percent of voters respectively rejected the "Fair Food" and "Food Sovereignty" initiatives.
+The final results showed that 61 and 68 percent of voters respectively rejected the "Fair Food" and "Food Sovereignty" initiatives.

 The "Food Sovereignty" initiative, which had the backing of Switzerland's powerful farmers' union, had among other things called for turning a moratorium on genetically modified organisms (GMO) into a total ban.